Chinese Herbal Medicine: Everything You Need To Know

 Zhang Zhongjing

 Zhang Zhongjing, often called the “Chinese Hippocrates,” is one of the most influential figures in the history of Chinese herbal medicine.
 He lived during the Eastern Han Dynasty (25-220 CE) and is best known for his work “Shang Han Lun” (Treatise on Cold Damage).
 This work provides detailed descriptions of various diseases and their treatments using herbal medicine.
-Zhang Zhongjing’s contributions have had a lasting impact on the practice of Chinese herbal medicine and continue to be studied and applied by modern practitioners.
+Zhang Zhongjing’s contributions have had a lasting impact on the practice of Chinese herbal medicine, and modern practitioners continue to study and apply them today.

 Li Shizhen